Hypnos from the Greek word “sleep” is an abbreviation of James Braid’s (1843) term “neuro-hypnotism”, meaning “sleep of the nervous system”.

 Hans would express the same kind of anger when anyone mentioned God or religion.
 He seemed to equate Nazi Germany’s entranced behaviour during the II World War to a large group of people who unquestionably follow a religious leader or preacher.
 This is probably because the fascist views of the likes of Hitler, and Mussolini presented persuasive and convincing ideas that gave the promise of a potential utopia on earth for their followers.
 Hans was not the first and certainly not the last who presented the standard argument that religion is the cause for most of the conflicts and wars throughout the history of the world.
 My dad considered that religion also presented the promise of a “false utopia” on earth but that underneath it all, that message came with the threat of an eternal hell for all who do not believe.
 For him this was the greatest of injustices.

 When I became a Christian in January of 1988, I did have some brief conversations with him about the topic of hell.
-At the time I was convinced of the existence of hell, and held to that version of theology which presupposes the thesis of: “God never sends anyone to Hell.
+At that time I was still convinced of the existence of hell, and held to that version of theology which presupposes the thesis of: “God never sends anyone to Hell.
 People make their own decision to reject Christ, and by doing so, they themselves choose hell over redemption, and God will not override their free will”.
 So, whilst I listened to my dad, I strongly disagreed with him then that religion could be equated to fascism.

 My view and understanding now of the total redemption of all of humanity and the unimportance of hell because no human being will ever go there, is the result of years of working my way through the Holy Scriptures.
 Whilst I can now agree with Hans in some of his rationale, I also posses a wider scope of scriptural understanding which provide me with solid insight into some of these theological complexities.
 Where Hans had intuitively drawn his own conclusions based on his experiences, a sound scriptural foundation actually confirms how often our intuition gets things right after all.